Dasharo/docs/docs/transparent-validation/rte/v1.1.0/specification.md

 of additional configuration.
 REST API dashboard can be reached through the Internet browser and provides a possibility to:

-* control Device Under Test power supply (cold boot and warmboot)
+* control Device Under Test power supply (cold boot and warm boot)
 * reset Device Under Test platform
 * flash Device Under Test firmware
 More information can be found at [RteCtrl repository](https://github.com/3mdeb/RteCtrl)